-I use Reward Style and Amazon for almost all of my affiliate links.
+I use Reward Style and Amazon for almost all of my social media and blogging affiliate links.
 I buy a ton of things off Amazon, so that one is handy.
 I like Reward Style, because a lot of stores I love work with them, like Anthro, Gap, Pottery Barn, etc. AND they work with Etsy, which is awesome, since antiques are my thing!
 I can link to ironstone, quilts, and other things I love that my readers might want to purchase.

 …and then I paste the link into my post, just like this…

 For Amazon, there is a tool bar at the top, so any time I view an item on Amazon, I can just click on the toolbar to generate a link.